cscw2015/maverick/Final Report/final_report.md

 - Councillor can join to City Meetings through Skype
 - Electronic version of agenda is available on Meeting management software during city meetings.
 - Late Items  are added into addendum of agenda during the meetings.
-- Comparative study is followed to determine the software which can be used within the City council.
+- Comparative study is followed to determine the software which can be used within the City council

 **Tools**
 - Development tracker that has documents about every development that’s happening in the city which was made online this year (2015)